Mycobacterium avium Complex

 Treatment / Management

 The macrolide antibiotic is the backbone of therapy for Mycobacterium avium complex infections.
-The Infectious Disease Society of America recommended triple antibiotic therapy for fibro cavitary and severe nodular bronchiectatic disease.
+The Infectious Disease Society of America recommended triple antibiotic therapy for fibrocavitary and severe nodular bronchiectatic disease.
 For moderate to mild disease, dual antibiotic therapy is sufficient.
-Observation is reasonable but in general Mycobacterium avium complex pulmonary infections are progressive, and eventually, a patient will have indications for therapy.
-In this situation, expert opinion suggests, that sputum should be checked once in three months and radiological evaluation once in six months.
+Observation is reasonable, but generally, Mycobacterium avium complex pulmonary infections are progressive, and eventually, a patient has indications for therapy.
+In this situation, expert opinion suggests that sputum should be checked once in 3 months and radiological evaluation in 6 months.
 A chest x-ray may be sufficient for the fibro-cavitary disease, but HRCT is needed to assess nodular bronchiectatic disease.
 Risk factors for progressive disease are cavitary disease, low body mass index, older age, and co-morbidities.
 The risk of progression must be weighed against the potential risk of treatment.[12][13][14]

-The medications used in the treatment of Mycobacterium avium complex infections are a macrolide, clofazimine, rifampin, rifabutin, ethambutol, fluoroquinolone, linezolid, and aminoglycosides.
+The medications used to treat Mycobacterium avium complex infections are macrolide, clofazimine, rifampin, rifabutin, ethambutol, fluoroquinolone, linezolid, and aminoglycosides.
 There is no proven correlation between in-vitro susceptibility and clinical response.
 The only susceptibility to macrolide and amikacin may be useful clinically.
-If the patient is intolerant to first-line drugs than susceptibility testing to secondary medications may be of some value.
+If the patient is intolerant to first-line drugs, then susceptibility testing to secondary medications may be of some value.
 The goal of therapy is to have culture negativity for 12 months.
-Sputum conversion takes three to six months.
+Sputum conversion takes 3 to 6 months.
 Close monitoring for drug intolerance is required.
-At the initiation of therapy, baseline audiogram, electrocardiogram, an eye exam for visual acuity and color discrimination complete blood count and the comprehensive metabolic panel must be obtained.
+At the initiation of therapy, a baseline audiogram, electrocardiogram, an eye exam for visual acuity and color discrimination, a complete blood count, and a comprehensive metabolic panel must be obtained.

 The key to successful therapy is close monitoring for disease worsening and drug-related toxicity.
-Patients should be followed once every two months while on therapy.
-Introduce one drug at a time and a lower dose and increase to a therapeutic dose over two to five days.
+Patients should be followed once every 2 months while on therapy.
+Introduce 1 drug at a time and a lower dose and increase to a therapeutic dose over 2 to 5 days.
 Therapeutic drug monitoring is of no proven value.
-Azithromycin peak levels can be measured in the setting of malabsorption or treatment failure or if the dose is considered to be low.
-A peak level of greater than 0.4 mcg/mL was independently associated with the favorable microbiologic response.
+Azithromycin peak levels can be measured in malabsorption or treatment failure or if the dose is low.
+A peak level of greater than 0.4 mcg/mL was independently associated with a favorable microbiologic response.
 Rifampin can decrease macrolide levels.
-A study by Koh WJ et al. in 101 patients showed no correlation between clarithromycin level and favorable microbiologic response.
+A study by Koh WJ et al in 101 patients showed no correlation between clarithromycin level and favorable microbiologic response.

 Differential Diagnosis